doums/coBra/README.md

 coBra run in insert mode only, default pairs are ```"'`{([```

-coBra will bind for insert mode only `<BS>`, `<CR>` and each opener character from the pairs.
+coBra will map for insert mode only `<BS>`, `<CR>` and each opener character from the pairs.
 He expects that no mapping for these keys already exists.
 If not the concerned mapping will fail.

 All settings are optional.